s-mage/k_means/README.md

 Current data model
 ------------------

+* Experiment is the set of actions to see where that method works better than classical k-means
 * DataWrapper is the place where all external things as plotting, file reading etc should be.
 * Space is global set of objects